 Webhook Integration Errors

-The type or response returned for a webhook error can vary wildly depending on where the webhook is pointed and how the server is configured.
-Unfortunately it isn't possible to troubleshoot issues with an external server from within Unbounce.
+The type of response returned for a webhook error can vary wildly depending on where the webhook is pointed and how the server is configured.
+Unfortunately it isn't possible to troubleshoot issues with an external server from directly within Unbounce.
 Reaching out to the server admin where the webhook is pointed may be required to resolve any issues.

 Unhelpful Error Messages